 - Ring NHS 111 by dialling 111 from a landline or mobile

 - Contact NHS 111 online via the NHS app or the following web page – www.111.nhs.uk

 The service is free to use and available 24hrs a day, 365 days a year.

-The IUC service is not a walk-in service – You need to contact NHS111 first who may book you an appointment if appropriate.
 If your condition is an emergency or life-threatening you should always dial 999.